Staff Development Weekly Update

 Platform: Online via Teams

-Frontline Forum 3
+Frontline Forum 4

 The Frontline Forum is a new online discussion and development space for teams working directly with students and users.
-The forums will be an opportunity to share best practice, engage with other ALN activities and learn about different service models and delivery types offered by different universities.
+The forums are an opportunity to share best practice, engage with other ALN activities and learn about different service models and delivery types offered by different universities.
 The forum is aimed at staff who work on frontline desks and provide the first line of support to students and other library users.

 The next Frontline Forum will take place on Wednesday 21 May 2025, 2.30 – 4.00 (2.15 informal start), with a theme of Supporting wellbeing and good mental health.
-More information to follow ASAP.

 The plan for the afternoon is available on the Frontline Forum page of the ALN website.